 CNS involvement can manifest as brain abscess, epidural abscess, or meningitis.

 A chest x-ray should be taken.
 Focal or diffuse infiltrates may be present, sometimes as patchy bronchopneumonia fanning out from the hilum.
 These findings must be distinguished from other causes of pneumonia (eg, other mycoses, TB, tumors).
 Skin lesions can be mistaken for sporotrichosis, TB, iodism, or basal cell carcinoma.
 Genital involvement may mimic TB.

 Cultures of infected material are done; they are definitive when positive.
+Because culturing Blastomyces can pose a severe biohazard to laboratory personnel, the laboratory should be notified of the suspected diagnosis.
 The organism's characteristic appearance, seen during microscopic examination of tissues or sputum, is also frequently diagnostic.
 Serologic testing is not sensitive but is useful if positive.